Skip to Main Content

 Post-secondary transcripts

 It is the applicant’s responsibility to ensure that an official transcript from every post-secondary institution they have attended has been received by the Office of Admissions by the deadline.
+Transcripts for initial admissions consideration can have in progress (IP) coursework listed.

 Florida College System (FCS) and State University System (SUS) schools should send transcripts electronically via FASTER/SPEEDE, while all other institutions may mail transcripts to the Office of Admissions.
 The Office of Admissions computes a grade point average (GPA) for each institution attended, as well as a cumulative GPA on all college courses attempted.
 This computation does recognize plus or minus grades.

-Applicants are required to submit final, official transcripts from all post-secondary institutions attended no later than 30 days after the start of the term to which they have been admitted.
+Applicants are required to submit final official transcripts from all post-secondary institutions attended no later than 30 days after the start of the term to which they have been admitted.
 Failure to do so will result in a registration hold being placed on their account until the final documents are received.

 Transcripts from credit-earning mechanisms

-If coursework has been completed through any credit-earning mechanism at the time of application then applicants must submit official transcripts/score reports to complete their applications before the appropriate deadline date.
-Incomplete applications will not be processed.
-Credit-earning mechanisms include but are not limited to International Baccalaureate (IB), Advanced Placement (AP), Advanced International Certificate of Education (AICE)College Level Exam Program (CLEP)Defense Activity for Non-Traditional Education (DANTES), or military SMART/Joint transcripts.
+If coursework has been completed through any credit-earning mechanism at the time of application, then applicants must submit official transcripts/score reports to complete their applications before the appropriate deadline date.
+Credit-earning mechanisms include but are not limited to International Baccalaureate (IB)Advanced Placement (AP)Advanced International Certificate of Education (AICE)College Level Exam Program (CLEP)Excelsior College and UEXCEL ExamsDefense Activity for Non-Traditional Education (DANTES), or military SMART/Joint transcripts.

 Applicants are required to submit final, official transcripts from all required credit-earning mechanisms no later than 30 days after the start of the term to which they have been admitted.
 Failure to do so will result in a registration hold being placed on their account until the final documents are received.